 (ii) was accepted by the licensee at no charge;

-(b) waste that is not disposed of to landfill but is collected and stored at a licensed landfill for recycling;
+(b) waste that is not disposed of to landfill but is collected and stored at a licensed landfill for reuse, reprocessing, recycling or use in energy recovery;

-(c) approved waste that has been disposed of in an approved manner.
+(c) waste reasonably removed from an orphan site as defined in the Contaminated Sites Act 2003 section 32 by a public authority to mitigate or prevent a risk of harm to human health or the environment;

+(d) hazardous waste reasonably removed by a public authority;

+(e) waste resulting from storm, fire, flood or other natural disaster that cannot reasonably be reused, reprocessed, recycled or used in energy recovery;

+(f) waste that —

+(i) is deposited on a shoreline by the action of water; and

+(ii) is reasonably removed from the shoreline by a public authority to mitigate or prevent a risk of harm to human health or the environment; and

+(iii) cannot reasonably be reused, reprocessed, recycled or used in energy recovery;

+(g) waste used for construction or maintenance work carried out on the licensed landfill if —

+(i) the amount of waste is specified in advance in a plan prepared by a registered builder or an engineer; and

+(ii) no charge is made by the licensee for accepting the waste;

+(h) waste used for cover on the licensed landfill if —

+(i) a closure notice has been given in respect of the licensed landfill under the Environmental Protection Act 1986 section 68A(2); and

+(ii) the waste is used as required by the closure notice.

 (2) A licensee may by application in the approved form claim an exemption from the requirement under regulation 8 to weigh waste on a weighbridge.

 (3) A licensee of a category 63 licensed landfill may by application in an approved form claim an exemption from the requirements of regulation 10(5) and (6) in respect of a return period if no waste has been disposed of to landfill on the licensed landfill.